-As we move towards potentially very large aggregates of aggregates, however, I don't think we should rule out the possibility of an aggregator making individual entity metadata documents available independently through some request protocol.
-In other words, I think we need to further separate the creation of a (logical) aggregate by an aggregator from its publication.
+We should not rule out the possibility of other publication schemes, however.
+For example, as we move towards potentially very large aggregates of aggregates, an aggregator may wish to make individual entity metadata documents available independently through some request protocol.2 In other words, I think we need to further separate the creation of a (logical) aggregate by an aggregator from its publication.